irebernardidev/Pop_Quiz_MP2/README.md

 ![Message received in Dev inbox](documentation/features/dev-inbox.png)
 ![Message received in User inbox](documentation/features/user-inbox.png)

-Lastly, the form fields are cleared out in preparation for the next message.

 ### The 404 Error Page
 The 404 error page displays the sites name as a title.
 This also acts as a link back to the home page.
 Within the page there is a sorry message explaining to the user that there has been an error directing them to the page they were looking for.
 The user can click on Home button or title to redirect themselves to the home page.